 Blocking Baidu and Yandex Search Spiders

-For a fix to this I got in contact with Paul Arlott from Tolra Systems who always loves a good challenge and we implemented the following into the top of the HTACCESS file that so far seems to have blocked the Baidu, and Yandex bots from spidering the website.
+To address this issue, Paul who always loves a good challenge implemented the following at the top of the HTACCESS file which seems to have blocked the Baidu and Yandex bots from spidering the website.
+This method has proven effective in curbing the unwanted attention from these bots.

 “———————————————————————————–